 - Job dissatisfaction

 - Complete a Career Interest Assessment to explore your interests and values and identify a new career direction or find your best job fit.
-Contact Christine Greetham, Career Counselor to schedule: (740) 364-2255 or
+Contact Christine Greetham or Jim Davis, Career Counselors to schedule: (740) 364-2280.

 Testing services available to students, public and local employers.

 WorkKeys: Weekly test sessions for pre-enrollment in C-TEC classes and pre-employment testing offered for business/industry.

 National Career Readiness Certificate: Complete the WorkKeys Assessments and receive a platinum, gold, silver or bronze certificate and distinguish yourself to employers.

 Certified Testing: Authorized Testing Center offering many professional/certification and licensure tests such as ACT dietetics, nuclear medicine, COMPASS/ESL, and ETS ParaPro.